-It was not universally popular, however, as whilst some saw it only as an enormous drain on the country’s wealth and the human cost, in the lives of thousands of soldiers and forced labourers, was immense.
+It was not universally popular, however, as whilst some saw it only as an enormous drain on the country’s wealth and the human cost, in the lives of thousands of soldiers and forced laborers, was immense.
 It was only partially successful in preventing invasions but if its real purpose was to signify China’s greatness to the rest of the world, then the past emperors of the 'Middle Kingdom' have certainly succeeded.

 The Great Wall today

-In more recent years the Great Wall has enjoyed a prominent place as a monument to China’s ancient civilisation and is the first stop on any diplomatic tour of the country by foreign statesmen, to the extent that is has now come to symbolise China’s closer ties with the rest of the world.
-US President Nixon was one of the first to recognise this when he proclaimed that "only a great people with a great past could have a great wall and such a great people with such a great past will surely have a great future".
+In more recent years the Great Wall has enjoyed a prominent place as a monument to China’s ancient civilization and is the first stop on any diplomatic tour of the country by foreign statesmen, to the extent that is has now come to symbolize China’s closer ties with the rest of the world.
+US President Nixon was one of the first to recognize this when he proclaimed that "only a great people with a great past could have a great wall and such a great people with such a great past will surely have a great future".
 The Chinese Communist Party used the wall as a symbol of the country’s unity amid the ruins of the Cultural Revolution.